zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 How easily wrong-headed theory gaining support from undeveloped science can wreak misery and shame.
 We must be careful with our theories.

+### Francis Bacon and Authority of Experience

+18th Century looked upon the science of Bacon and Newton in 17th Century as the source of their enlightenment.

+Lord Chancellor.
+Bribery charge.
+Stylish writer.
+Moral and juridical essayist.
+Elizabethan Age, expansionist and prosperous period, patron of explorers and scientists.
+The Reformation of Protestants.
+Rival of Edward Coke.
+Common Law of England.

+Rejection of the proposition that because an idea has been around for a long time, it somehow has proved itself.
+Challenge of orthodoxies.

+**Novum Organum**.
+The new method of Bacon that has never been tried before: method of invention and discovery by experience.
+Experimental science.
+Disciplined and systematic observations compiled and stored into "the table of discovery".
+Pursuit of knowledge through the guide of experience, not the authority of texts.
+New epistemological view.
+Move on from Aristotle and the ancient world.
+Progress.

+Two kinds of experimental work,
+* Experimenta lucifera.
+Light giving.
+Uncover the causal relationship in the natural world. _"Whatever deserves to exist, deserves to be known"_.
+No realm of inquiry is ruled out a priori.
+Create order out of chaos.
+Observe what there is.
+Porcupine research, "Baconian fact gathering".
+* Experimenta fructifera.
+Fruit-bearing experiments.
+Bacon was not an impressive experimentalist himself.

+Inspired from Bacon, Popper and falsifiability to assess scientific theory.
+No number of confirmation will confirm a universal law.
+Falsification is proposed instead of verification of universal laws.

+Operations of the mind.
+The philosophy of humanity.
+Psychology.
+In moral thought, ethics, civics following the naturalist tradition of Aristotle.
+Man in the aggregate.
+Sociology.
+As well as biological, medical tradition of Hippocrates.

+The New Method is not something new to the world.
+Galen of 2nd Century had theories on how experiments should be conducted.

+Bacon laid the foundations for a tradition to be relied on throughout the years to come, a clarity of the right method that the Scholastic period and Renaissance did not have.

+_"Words are simply representatives of things in the external world.
+If you are interested in the external world, go in to that world.
+Don't sit around talking like a lover falls in love with a picture."_